-OSCR's argument before the FTT had been founded upon the commercial nature of some of the activities pursued by Trading, but, as the FTT held in the first paragraph of its activity and, accordingly, that if it constituted a sufficiently high proportion of the organisation's activities it would cause the organisation to fail the public benefit test.
+OSCR's argument before the FTT had been founded upon the commercial nature of some of the activities pursued by Hotels, but, as the FTT held in the first paragraph of its argument, and rejected the counter-proposition that commercial activity was not charitable activity and, accordingly, that if it constituted a sufficiently high proportion of the organisation's activities it would cause the organisation to fail the public benefit test.

 Observations, the fact that an entity undertook trading or activity which was commercial in nature did not prevent that trading or activity being in furtherance of its charitable purpose in terms of assessing public benefit.
-The FTT thus accepted an important step in Trading's argument, and rejected the counter-proposition that commercial activity was not charitable
+The FTT thus accepted an important step in Hotels'

-Having thus accepted Trading's argument that commercial trading or other activity could be in furtherance of an entity's charitable purpose in assessing public benefit, the FTT then required to consider whether the admittedly commercial trading or other activities of Trading were or were not in furtherance of its charitable purpose.
-At paragraphs 28 to 30 the FTT identified Trading's commercial activities.
-But it did not go on to address Trading's argument that these commercial activities were, for the reasons set out in its Notice of Appeal, elaborated upon by Mr Duncan in his oral evidence and founded upon in its closing submission (and challenged by OSCR in its evidence and closing submission), in furtherance of its charitable purpose.
-Instead, the FTT appears to have decided the point (at paragraph 34 and under the Reasons for Decision heading) under reference to the trading (ie commercial) nature of the organisation's activities when considered as a whole, despite having concluded elsewhere in its decision that commercial nature was not determinative of whether trading or activity was in furtherance of Trading's charitable purpose.
+Having thus accepted Hotels' argument that commercial trading or other activity could be in furtherance of an entity's charitable purpose in assessing public benefit, the FTT then required to consider whether the admittedly commercial trading or other activities of Hotels were or were not in furtherance of its charitable purpose.
+At paragraphs 26 and 27 the FTT identified Hotels' commercial activities.
+But it did not go on to address Hotels' argument that these commercial activities were, for the reasons set out in its Notice of Appeal, elaborated upon by Mr Duncan in his oral evidence and founded upon in its closing submission (and challenged by OSCR in its evidence and closing submission), in furtherance of its charitable purpose.
+Instead, the FTT appears to have decided the point (at paragraph 30 and under the Reasons for Decision heading) under reference to the trading (ie commercial) nature of the organisation's activities when considered as a whole, despite having concluded elsewhere in its decision that commercial nature was not determinative of whether trading or activity was in furtherance of Hotels' charitable purpose.

-[29] In order to resolve the issue of law between the parties, it was, in my view, necessary for the FTT directly to address the question whether (and if so to what extent) the activities of Trading that had been characterised as commercial did or did not further Trading's charitable purposes and thereby provide public benefit, and to give reasons for its decision on that question.
+[29] In order to resolve the issue of law between the parties, it was, in my view, necessary for the FTT directly to address the question whether (and if so to what extent) the activities of Hotels that had been characterised as commercial did or did not further Hotels' charitable purposes and thereby provide public benefit, and to give reasons for its decision on that question.
 That was in substance a disputed issue of fact in respect of which a finding was essential in order to address the issue of law and decide the appeal.
-Without such a finding, the FTT's reasons are in my opinion inadequate, in a manner that is prejudicial to Trading.
+Without such a finding, the FTT's reasons are in my opinion inadequate, in a manner that is prejudicial to Hotels.
 The FTT's decision must accordingly be quashed.